garrandall/popular-music-data/tracks/guilty-until-proven-innocent-jay-z-r--kelly.md

 Just like Cochran, cocksuckers you never see me boxed in Y'all all knnow it, Jigga's a fighter
-Plus I'm clausterphobic, back on the streets before you know it And my word niggaz, I heard you niggaz
+Plus I'm clausterphobic, back on the streets before you know it And my word niggas, I heard you niggas
 I'm address each and every one of you cocksuckers
 Fuck the white press, the block love us, hip-hop forever B.I.G. is here, the soul of Tupac hovers - above us